 The Australian War Memorial has unveiled a large painting by artists from the Anangu Pitjantjatjara Yankunytjatjara (APY) lands in South Australia.
 The painting, Kulatangku angakanyini manta munu Tjukurpa (‘Country and Culture will be protected by spears’) hangs in a conspicuous position in the entrance area of the Memorial.
 (As well as the Memorial’s media release, there were stories in the Canberra Times and on the ABC TV News.)

 The painting was commissioned by Memorial Director, Brendan Nelson, late last year.
 He wanted ‘a work depicting the importance of defence of country to Aboriginal Australians’.
 APY Executive Board Chairman, Frank Young, spoke of protecting Country being ‘as important today as it was hundreds of years ago’.
+Update 12 April 2019: a sister artwork unveiled at Defence also alludes to Indigenous defence of country.

 The ambivalence evident in the Memorial’s exhibition For Country, for Nation (now travelling through Australia), and its acquisition of massacre paintings by Rover Thomas and Queenie McKenzie, shows again in the Memorial’s media release yesterday.
 Having quoted Chairman Young about the importance of defending country ‘hundreds of years ago’ the release then has him saying words that echo those of official spokesmen in recent years: ‘Since the Boer War Aboriginal soldiers have fought alongside so many non-Indigenous soldiers, together with one goal: to protect this land’ (emphasis added).